delpinolisette/hackalytics2025-growthfactorai/documentation/technical_writeup.md

 ## Algorithm

-Our algorithm for determining impressions involves a kd-tree for range search, then scoring a location against percentile information of its county.
+Our algorithm for determining impressions involves a kd-tree for range search to obtain nearby segments.
+Once the nearby segments are obtained, we then select segments with correct orientation, and aggregate their trip volumes to obtain an aggregate trip volumne score.
+We then use calibrated thresholds based on county data to obtain an impression score between 0 and 1.

 ### KD Tree for Range Search

 The first step of the algorithm is to retrieve all points contained within a certain radius of an input point (store).
 We use the haversine as our distance metric.
 The KD tree reduces the search time from linear to logarithmic complexity.
 To further optimize performance, we restrict the search to only points within the same county.

-Running an example for Middlesex County in Massachusetts, we get 14 points in the dataset within a quarter mile distance from the center of Cambridge Massachusetts (provided its latitude and longitude)

-For example, our team's favorite cafe, Felipe's in Harvard Square, scored 6 points connecting to 3 different segments in a quarter mile radius.
-But we still need our impressions score!

 ### Notes on `match_id`